Blog Post

 Ultimately, materiality should be determined on a case-by-case basis.
 However, having data-driven benchmarks based on an organization's unique cybersecurity risk posture helps stakeholders navigate the APRA's regulatory and reporting landscape.
 Moreover, these benchmarks ensure that entities have the information necessary to mitigate high-priority risks and minimize loss when the inevitable cyber incident occurs.

-Discover how the Cyber Materiality Report can help your organization mitigate material risk and adhere to regulatory standards by contacting Kovrr's CRQ experts or signing up for a free demo today.
+Discover how the Cyber Materiality Analysis feature can help your organization mitigate material risk and adhere to regulatory standards by contacting Kovrr's CRQ experts or signing up for a free demo today.